These protein and fiber packed energy bites are filled with nuts, seeds, coconut, and matcha. Naturally dairy-free, vegan, and gluten-free!

 - Add in maple syrup, 1 tablespoon at a time, stirring until mixture starts to come together in a sticky ball.
 If mixture is still too dry, add in more liquid.

-- After balls are chilled, roll in more matcha to coat the outside, if desired.
+- Place bowl in refrigerate for at least 30 minutes, then roll mixture into balls using hands.
+Roll in more matcha to coat the outside, if desired.

 - Store in the fridge until ready to eat.
 Store any leftovers in fridge for up to 1 week or the freezer for up to 3 months.